Conedy/Conedy/documentation/install.rst

 In the following, we explain Conedy’s recompilation mechanism, which allows for the efficient use of user-defined node dynamics (see :ref:`addingNewNodes`).

 For the global install of Conedy, the script interpreter compiled with the predefined node dynamics is installed into a global root-directory.
-If a user adds node dynamics , Conedy is recompiled and the executable is stored in a directory in user-space, which is intended to have a higher priority in the system ``PATH``.
+If a user adds node dynamics, Conedy is recompiled and the executable is stored in a directory in user-space (defaults to ``~/bin/``), which is intended to have a higher priority in the system ``PATH``.
 This way the executable is preferred to the global Conedy executable.

 Whenever a user calls ``recompileConedy`` or ``conedy`` for the first time, the directory ``${HOME}/.config/conedy`` in the users's home directory is created, which contains a config file, a build directory for internal use, and a monitored directory ``${HOME}/.config/conedy/addedNodes``, in which new node dynamics can be stored.
 At every successive call of ``conedy``, this directory is monitored for all files which end with ``.cfg``.
 Whenever one of these files changes or if a new file has been stored, Conedy will recompile and restart itself.
+Calling ``recompileConedy`` is deprecated and results in an error message when no recompilation is necessary.

 If no config file is present at ``${HOME}/.config/conedy/config.h``, the global config file at ``/etc/conedy.config`` will be linked into this directory.
 However, this link can be replaced by a modified copy in order to change how Conedy is compiled.